 Ulnar nerve palsy - claw hand; Ulnar nerve dysfunction - claw hand; Ulnar claw

 Davis TRC.
-Principles of tendon transfers of median, radial and ulnar nerves.
-In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, Cohen MS, eds.
-Green's Operative Hand Surgery.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 31.
+Tendon transfers for median, radial, and ulnar nerve palsy.
+In: Wolfe SW, Pederson WC, Kozin SH, Cohen MS. Green's Operative Hand Surgery.
+68h ed.
+Philadelphia, PA: Elsevier; 2022:chap 31.

 Feldscher SB.
 Therapy management of tendon transfers.
 In: Skirven TM, Osterman AL, Fedorczyk JM, Amadio PC, Feldscher SB, Shin EK, eds.
 Rehabilitation of the Hand and Upper Extremity.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 44.

 Sapienza A, Green S. Correction of the claw hand.
 Hand Clin.
 2012;28(1):53-66.
 PMID: 22117924 pubmed.ncbi.nlm.nih.gov/22117924/.